 The medical sector is one of Velvetech’s areas of specialty.
 Hence, we were glad to work with MedAdept on post-acute care coordination platform development.
 As a result of the collaboration, the Client acquired a solution that helps clinics, hospitals, and post-acute providers deliver efficient care services.

-So, as you can see.
-PaaS solutions are present across a range of industries.
+So, as you can see, an enterprise platform as a service is present across a range of industries.
 They can help logistics firms just as well as financial organizations.

 Platform as a Service Benefits

 Now, let’s talk a little about end users and why they might be interested in this kind of a solution.
-Whether you’re curious to implement PaaS for your own business or rather thinking about developing one and offering it as a product to end users, it’s worth knowing the advantages of these systems.
+Whether you’re curious to implement PaaS for your own business or rather thinking about developing one and offering it as a product to end users, it’s worth knowing the core benefits of platforms as a service.

-Here, it’s important to note that when we say “end users of PaaS” we mean employees in companies or entire departments that will use the platform to set up business processes, customize system functionality, all with the goal of supporting operations.
+Here, it’s important to note that when we say “end users of PaaS”, we mean employees in companies or entire departments that will use this cloud computing model to set up business processes and customize system functionality, all with the goal of supporting operations.

 Higher Productivity

-With PaaS software end users don’t have to spend ample amounts of time on development of workflow logic or customization of the platform.
-Everything is seamless and easy which gives a nice productivity boost when compared to coding from scratch or hiring in-house IT specialists to deal with it all.
+With PaaS software, end users don’t have to spend ample amounts of time on the development of workflow logic or customization of the platform.
+Everything is seamless and easy, which gives a nice productivity boost when compared to coding from scratch or hiring in-house IT specialists to deal with it all.

 Reduced Costs